Conveniently located to serve San Francisco, Walnut Creek, and the Bay Area, SF

 When should I have eyelid surgery?

 When you need it!
 In a small number of patients, surgery is performed on lower lids in the late teens or early twenties.
 Women in their early to mid-thirties who are very conscious of appearance frequently have upper eyelid surgery, while the forties are the average time for both men and women.
+You can also choose eyelid surgery to change the shape of your eyes.

 Are men having eyelid surgery?